Is Manchester Bedding Expensive? 5 Key Facts That Reveal the Truth

 Preventive Measures to Maintain Fresh Bedding

 The best defense against bedding damp yellow musty problems is a proactive routine.
 Use a waterproof mattress protector and pillow encasements.
 Choose breathable sheets—cotton or bamboo—because synthetic fabrics trap heat and moisture.
+To sleep cooler year-round, see our guide to temperature-regulating bedding.
 Control indoor humidity with a dehumidifier and use ceiling fans or open windows daily.

 • Wash bedding weekly in hot water above 130°F (55°C)